-History, British History, Ethics, Organized Violence, Aggression and Evolutionary Psychology, 20th Century Military Strategy, Theater technology, Gender and Racial dynamics of military experience.
+History, History of the British Empire, Ethics, Organized Violence, Aggression and Evolutionary Psychology, 20th Century Military Strategy, Theater technology, Gender and Racial dynamics of military experience, Veterans advocacy, and American identity.

 Playwright-Performer, 2009 -